 Individuals may lodge income tax returns in respect of each financial year (1 July to 30 June).
-The de-identified personal income tax data for the financial years 2010-11 to 2014-15 was provided to the ABS around 24 months after the end of the income reference year.
+The de-identified personal income tax data for the financial years 2010-11 to 2014-15 was provided to the ABS in December 2016.

 Personal income tax data is derived from information contained in personal income tax returns lodged with the Australian Taxation Office.
 For the purposes of providing statistical measures for the entire population, the ATO database has some limitations in its coverage.
-Persons who receive less than the taxable income threshold ($18,200 in 2012-13) are not necessarily required to lodge a tax return.
+Persons who receive less than the taxable income threshold are not necessarily required to lodge a tax return.
 This can include persons who derive their income from government pensions and allowances, and occasional or temporary workers.
 Consequently, the coverage of low income earners is incomplete when looking solely at tax returns.
 The ABS partially fills this gap by also requesting payment summary data that are submitted by employers.

 Data are provided by the ATO before the processing of all income tax returns for any given year may have been completed.
 Data provided to the ABS by the ATO are from returns processed up to 31 October, 16 months after the end of the financial year.
 It is estimated that approximately an additional 3% of taxpayers lodge their income tax returns in the twelve months after the initial processing cut off each year and approximately 5% of taxpayers lodge their income tax returns in the three years following the processing cut off.
 This means that data provided to the ABS slightly under-estimates the ‘final’ number of income earners and the total income earned.